 On the plus side, there were two things that made me almost dizzy with glee:

 1. They’ve ditched Pierce Brosnan.
 Don’t get me wrong, I enjoyed him as a centaur and I really wouldn’t have minded if they’d kept him.
-According to the Squeeze, the character gets to kick ass later on in the series, and Brosnan would’ve been great for that, former 007 and all.
+According to Mr T, the character gets to kick ass later on in the series, and Brosnan would’ve been great for that, former 007 and all.
 But he’s been replaced with ANTHONY [Stewart] HEAD.
-He’s like Giles again (♥), but also a centaur.
-And looking REALLY HOT to boot, which is a really fucking odd thing to say about a character who is half horse.
-Still true, though.
+He’s like Giles again (💜), but also a centaur.

 3.4 out of 5 abandoned amusement parks.